is one of only four lawyers

 By contrast, with certain exceptions, a license revocation is not for a fixed time period, and does not end automatically.
 Rather, a license revocation is for a minimum time period, which will never, ever end until, among other things, you both (a) submit a reapplication to DMV with the appropriate reapplication fee, and (b) submit adequate proof to DMV that you have completed all required alcohol and/or drug treatment.
 In addition, when you reapply following a license revocation, DMV will conduct a review of your driving record, and will deny your application if, among other things, your driving record contains too many “negative units” (you accumulate a certain number of negative units for each conviction of a moving violation), or you have been convicted multiple times in the past of alcohol- and drug related offenses.

-A critical exception to the general rules provided in this section is that, if you enroll in and successfully complete the Drinking Driver Program (including all required alcohol and/or drug treatment), DMV will terminate any outstanding suspension/revocation resulting from a DWAI, DWI, Aggravated DWI, DWAI Drugs or DWAI Combined Influence conviction unless (a) you are under 21, (b) you possess a Commercial Driver”s License, or (c) you were also revoked for refusing a chemical test, or (d) you have a prior alcohol-or drug-related driving conviction within the preceding 25 years.
+A critical exception to the general rules provided in this section is that, if you enroll in and successfully complete the Impaired Driver Program (including all required alcohol and/or drug treatment), DMV will terminate any outstanding suspension/revocation resulting from a DWAI, DWI, Aggravated DWI, DWAI Drugs or DWAI Combined Influence conviction unless (a) you are under 21, (b) you possess a Commercial Driver”s License, or (c) you were also revoked for refusing a chemical test, or (d) you have a prior alcohol-or drug-related driving conviction within the preceding 25 years.

-All participants in the DDP are screened for alcohol and/or drug abuse.
+All participants in the IDP are screened for alcohol and/or drug abuse.
 If a potential problem is detected, you will be referred for further evaluation (which is done through a qualified private treatment provider of your choice).
 If such further evaluation determines that alcohol and/or drug treatment is recommended, you must complete such treatment before your full driver’s license will be restored.

 Most people convicted of an alcohol-related offense are sentenced to attend a Victim Impact Panel.
 This is a program in which presentations are made concerning the harm caused by, and the impact of, driving while intoxicated.
 The presentations are generally made by people who have lost friends and/or family members as a result of alcohol- or drug-related accidents.